 The program is unique in that it is a non-pay-for service program, any of the students at North Shelby School that are physically able and have signed paperwork from their parent/guardian may participate at no cost to them.
 Most therapeutic riding programs are pay to ride programs and have a facility to house their program equines.
 Our program is also unique in the fact that our equines are volunteers or leased and are housed with volunteers (typically the owner).
 Our equines are trailered to North Shelby School from where the program is conducted.
 All equines engaged in our program are thoroughly tested and evaluated and undergo a physical inspection by our Safety Committee and veterinarian prior to becoming accepted into the program to ensure they are able to best serve our participants’ needs.

 How We Are Funded: strictly by donations, fundraising and grants.

 We are a registered 501(c)(3) non-profit organization.

 What is therapeutic riding?

-- The movement and unique walking gait of a horse or pony most closely resembles that of a human.
-Therefore, when a person is riding a horse, the rhythm and motion is therapeutic; the body gains strength and coordination through its adjustment to the horse's gait.
-Participants also have to practice verbal skills, interactions with both humans and horses and practice shapes, colors and many other cognitive skills while working in the arena.
+The movement and unique walking gait of an equine most closely resembles that of a human.
+Therefore, when a person is riding, the rhythm and motion is therapeutic; the body gains strength and coordination through its adjustment to the equine’s gait.
+Participants also have to practice verbal skills, interactions with both humans and equines and practice shapes, colors and many other cognitive skills while working in the arena.